-Check out the Team Nutrition library for resources, lesson plans, recipes, guidance to improve the quality of school meals, and materials for nutrition education and promotion:
+Check out the Team Nutrition library for resources, lesson plans, recipes, guidance to improve the quality of school meals, and materials for nutrition education and promotion.
+Some examples include:

 - Fact Sheets for Healthier School Meals help schools implement the major recommendations from the 2010 Dietary Guidelines for Americans within the school meal pattern requirements and nutrition standards.

-- Serving Up MyPlate: A Yummy Curriculum is a new collection of classroom materials that helps elementary school teachers integrate nutrition education into Math, Science, English Language Arts, and Health.
-This yummy curriculum introduces the importance of eating from all five food groups using the MyPlate icon and a variety of hands–on activities.
-Students also learn the importance of physical activity to staying healthy.
+- Serving Up MyPlate: A Yummy Curriculum is a collection of classroom materials that helps elementary school teachers integrate nutrition education into Math, Science, English Language Arts, and Health to introduce the importance of eating from all five food groups using the MyPlate icon and a variety of hands–on activities.

-- Recipes for Healthy Kids Cookbooks include 30 delicious, kid-approved recipes from the Recipe for Healthy Kids (R4HK) Competition, which challenged teams of school nutrition professionals, chefs, students, parents and other community members to develop creative and tasty recipes that schools can easily incorporate into their National School Lunch Program menus.
-These recipes have been standardized and compiled into cookbooks for use in homes, child care centers, and schools.
+- Recipes for Healthy Kids Cookbooks for Homes, Child Care Centers, and Schools include 30 delicious, kid-approved recipes developed by teams of school nutrition professionals, chefs, students, parents and other community members.
+Schools can easily incorporate these standardized recipes into their National School Lunch Program menus.

-The CDC has online resources to assist school districts in designing, implementing and promoting elements of local school wellness policies:
+The Centers for Disease Control and Prevention (CDC) has online resources to assist school districts in designing, implementing, and promoting elements of local school wellness policies: